ATphonOS/bit_based_state_control/README.md

 # 🔀 bit_based_state_control
 ## Overview
 `BBStateControl` is a lightweight and memory-efficient C++ class designed to manage multiple boolean states using a bitfield.
 It's optimized for microcontroller environments and supports up to **254 independent states** with efficient memory usage.
+Designed as a library for use in Arduino environments.

 ---